nickjj/ansible-pumacorn/README.md

 # nuke workers after 30 seconds instead of 60 seconds (the default)
 timeout 30

-# feel free to point this anywhere accessible on the filesystem
-pid "/home/git/gitlab/tmp/pids/unicorn.pid"

 # By default, the Unicorn logger will write to stderr.
 # Additionally, some applications/frameworks log to stderr or stdout,